SomaticLabs/HaptiHunt/README.md

 ## License / Notice

+This project is licensed under the [Apache License 2.0](https://github.com/SomaticLabs/HaptiHunt/blob/master/LICENSE).

 This demo is an extension of a [Google Cardboard demo provided by Google](https://github.com/googlevr/gvr-ios-sdk/tree/master/Samples/TreasureHunt
-), using their SDK licensed under the Apache 2.0 license.
+), using their SDK licensed under the Apache License 2.0.

+This demo also makes use of [SwitfyZorb](https://github.com/SomaticLabs/SwiftyZorb), which is licensed under the [GNU General Public License v3.0](https://github.com/SomaticLabs/SwiftyZorb/blob/master/LICENSE).